A Hospice Chaplain's Field Guide to Caregiving

 4.

-Write in a journal you already have or make this DIY resiliency journal to consider your experiences more thoroughly.
+Write in a journal you already have or print out this DIY resiliency journal to consider your experiences more thoroughly.

 Picture